RTEMS/rtems-docs/user/overview/index.rst

 Open Source
 ===========

-RTEMS is an open source operating and an open source project.
-As a user you have access to all the source code and we encourage you to work with the source code and to integrate the processes used to build tools, the kernel and any 3rd party libraries into your project's configuration management processes.
+RTEMS is an open source operating system and an open source project.
+As a user, you have access to all the source code.
+We encourage you to work with the source code and integrate the provided processes used to build tools, the kernel and any 3rd party libraries into your project's configuration management processes.
 The RTEMS project is always improving the way it develivers the kernel to you and so your feedback is important.

 What we used in the RTEMS project to develop and maintain RTEMS does not dictate what you use to develop and maintain your project.
-You can and should select the work-flow that best suites the demands of your project and what you are delivering.
+You can, and should, select the work-flow that best suites the demands of your project and what you are delivering.